Academic Success Workshops

 English Language Support

-The Student Success Coordinator provides additional support for students who speak English as a second (or even third!) language.
+The Student Success Coordinator provides additional support for students who speak English as an additional language.
 Support is available to students from all backgrounds, not only exchange students and recent immigrants to Canada.
 One-to-one teaching and small group work focuses on listening, speaking and writing in an academic context.

 The Student Success Coordinator can help you apply for a Letter of Accommodation that will provide you with extra support in your studies.
 The Coordinator also assists faculty to ensure that individual accommodations are met in all courses.
 For more information on accommodations see Declaring a Disability, Learning Difficulty, or Health Condition.